Does God allow us to have do-overs? I’m so glad He does, aren’t you? His love is amazing, and He knows us so well.

-If God truly allows do-overs, what would you choose to “do over?”
+If you could have a do-over, what would you choose to change?
 What daily actions or positive attitudes would you take to move your life forward?

 One day as I was journaling, I jotted down my own version of “Just for Today” actions: